 - Computer and peripheral equipment (like a printer)

 - With the passage of the SECURE Act by Congress in 2019, qualified education expenses have been expanded to include student loan payments and costs associated with approved apprenticeship programs.
-A lifetime limit of $10,000 can be withdrawn from the 529 plan and used to repay the student’s student loans plus an additional $10,000 may be used to repay a sibling’s student loans.
+A lifetime limit of $10,000 can be withdrawn from the 529 plan and used to repay the student’s student loans and an additional $10,000 may be used to repay a sibling’s student loans.